-- Reduce travel between service locations and limit normally transient workers and cleaning staff to one site, if possible. - Reduce staff movements between rooms and sections of the workplace. - Avoid sharing equipment between rooms and with other staff.
-If equipment sharing is unavoidable, ensure the equipment is disinfected before use.
+- Reduce travel between service locations and limit normally transient library workers and cleaning staff to one site, if possible. - Reduce staff movements between rooms and sections of the workplace. - Avoid sharing equipment between rooms and with other staff.
+If equipment sharing is unavoidable, ensure the equipment is disinfected before use. - Library workers should have a dedicated equipment for each worker e.g. office desk, programs supply, key cards etc. If equipment sharing is unavoidable, ensure the equipment is disinfected before use.